Rules for using a project bank account

 They should become familiar with the penalties for non-compliance of the Building Industry Fairness (Security of Payment) Act 2017 (BIF Act).
 Read more in the Head contractors guidelines (PDF, 981KB).

-The principal will monitor its use and notify the Queensland Building and Construction Commission (QBCC) of any discrepancies or non-compliance.
+The principal will monitor the PBA's use and notify the Queensland Building and Construction Commission (QBCC) of certain discrepancies.
 Read more in the Principals guidelines (PDF, 1.1MB).

 Subcontractors should always check they're being paid correctly from a PBA (if it's required under the contract) and the correct amounts.
 Contact QBCC with any concerns.
 Read more in the Subcontractors guidelines (PDF, 973KB).